Portfolio choice when stock returns may disappoint: An empirical analysis based on L-moments

 68 Pages Posted: 30 Jul 2018 Last revised: 24 May 2022

 Date Written: August 27, 2019

-Keywords: model risk, choice under uncertainty, optimal portfolios, generalized disappointment aversion, higher-order moments
+Keywords: choice under uncertainty, optimal portfolios, generalized disappointment aversion, higher-order moments

 JEL Classification: C5, G12